HomeGuidesAPI ReferenceChangelog

 2 Deposit BTT

-Uploading files to the BTFS network requires BTT as the payment method.
+Uploading files to the BTFS network requires BTT as the payment currency.

-While using btfs init to initialize the local node, the command will generate a TRON wallet account associated with the node.
+When btfs init is used to initialize the local node, the command will generate a TRON wallet account associated with the node.
 You can check the TRON address corresponding to the wallet through btfs id.

-First, you need to recharge some BTT to the node's TRON account and then transfer the BTT of the TRON account to the accounting system of the BTFS network.
+First, you need to recharge some BTT to the node's TRON account and then transfer the BTT in the TRON account to the accounting system of the BTFS network.

 Set a Password